dthettich/Guesto/README.md

 ####### Disclaimer

 This is only a working example of database access and visualization.
-It does not follow the MVC design pattern for separating responsibilities.
+It does not consequently follow the MVC design pattern for separating responsibilities.
-Be very careful for database access.
+Be very careful with database access.
 Also consider implementing a prepare statement (https://secure.php.net/manual/de/sqlite3.prepare.php).